jasonbarbee/TekLinksCodeCamp-Jan-2017/Raw Slide Markdowns/Ansible/Ansible.md

 # Review
 * Our demos today are around CLI devices, and Vagrant.
 * Ansible is much more, and has 750+ modules.
 It will automate anything.
-* It is possible to live the Automated lifestyle now.

 ---
 # Ideas Beyond the Cisco World